KUNJAN6902/DataAnalysis-PrimarySales-MilkCollection/README.md

 "Milk collection Data Analysis" and "Sales Data Analysis" folders uploaded above contain datasets, PowerBI files and PowerBI PDF reports.

-=> I have tried to explain my approach to analyse these datasets in "Data Analysis-My Approach.docx" - file.
+=> I have explained my thought process to analyse these datasets in "Data Analysis-My Approach.docx" - file.
 This file answers why I have built PowerBI reports in such way.

 Thank You,